Udith-Gayan/Udith-Gayan/README.md

 ### 🤵  About Me:
  - 📝 I regulary write articles on [medium.com](https://medium.com/@udith.indrakantha)
- - 😄  Pronouns: He/Him or Teamplayer😉
+ - 😄  Pronouns: He/Him or Team player😉
  - 🌱  I’m currently working on one of own projects.